Disaster Manual: Section 9 - Insurance Issues

 Q. 9-1 My car was flooded.
 How does the insurance company determine if my car should be totaled?

 Whether your car will be totaled is determined on a case-by-case basis.
-Typically, when the cost of repair plus the salvage value equals or exceeds the actual cash value of the vehicle prior to the loss, it will be considered a total loss.
+Typically, when the cost of repair plus the salvage value equals or exceeds the actual cash value of the vehicle before the loss, it will be considered a total loss.
 A primary factor is the amount of water in your car.
 Generally, if water covered your dashboard or electrical components, the car will be totaled.

 Q. 9-2 My car was totaled due to flood damage, and I have full coverage on it.
 The company is going to pay the Blue Book value, but I still owe substantially more than that.
 Doesn’t the company have to pay what I owe on the auto?